 - i.
 Equity

 - ii.
 Corporate Fixed Income

 - iii.
 Property

+- iv.
+Externally managed investment funds

 Asset allocation describes the share of investments in specific assets.

 What was the asset allocation?

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.